-- (a) The total number of violations of mandatory health or safety standards that could significantly and substantially contribute to the cause and effect of a mine safety or health hazard under Section 104(b) of the Mine Act for which the operator received a citation from the MSHA. - (b) The total number of orders issued under Section 104(b) of the Mine Act. - (c) The total number of citations and orders for unwarrantable failure of the mine operator to comply with mandatory health or safety standards under Section 104(d) of the Mine Act. - (d) The total number of flagrant violations under Section 110(b)(2) of the Mine Act. - (e) The total number of imminent danger orders issued under Section 107(a) of the Mine Act. - (f) The total dollar value of proposed assessments from the MSHA under the Mine Act. - (g) The total number of mining-related fatalities. - (h) Any pending legal action before the Federal Mine Safety and Health Review Commission involving the applicable mine(s).
+- (a) The total number of violations of mandatory health or safety standards that could significantly and substantially contribute to the cause and effect of a coal or other mine safety or health hazard under Section 104 of the Mine Act for which the operator received a citation from the MSHA. - (b) The total number of orders issued under Section 104(b) of the Mine Act. - (c) The total number of citations and orders for unwarrantable failure of the mine operator to comply with mandatory health or safety standards under Section 104(d) of the Mine Act. - (d) The total number of flagrant violations under Section 110(b)(2) of the Mine Act. - (e) The total number of imminent danger orders issued under Section 107(a) of the Mine Act. - (f) The total dollar value of proposed assessments from the MSHA under the Mine Act. - (g) The total number of mining-related fatalities. - (h) Any pending legal action before the Federal Mine Safety and Health Review Commission involving the applicable mine(s).

-During the quarter ended March 31, 2022, our aggregate mines did not receive any written notices of a pattern of violations of mandatory health or safety standards, or of the potential to have such a pattern of violations, that are of such nature as could have significantly and substantially contributed to the cause and effect of coal or other mine health or safety hazards under Section 104(e) of the Mine Act.
-Additionally, during the quarter ended March 31, 2022, one legal action was resolved with the Federal Mine Safety and Health Review Commission (the "FMSHRC") of a proposed civil penalty of an alleged violation involving Mine ID #29-02226.
-MSHA elected to vacate the citation and dismiss the \$125 penalty, and on February 9, 2022, the FMSHRC entered an Order of Dismissal.
+During the quarter ended June 30, 2022, our aggregate mines did not receive any written notices of a pattern of violations of mandatory health or safety standards, or of the potential to have such a pattern of violations, that are of such nature as could have significantly and substantially contributed to the cause and effect of coal or other mine health or safety hazards under Section 104(e) of the Mine Act.